sprax/cpp/pull_request_template.md

 - [ ] [What does it do?
 Issues in thie repo can be added as #N.  Others need the full link.]
 - [ ] Feature has unit and/or system tests [or reason that does not apply, e.g., only the README changed]
 - [ ] Feature documented in code (doxygen-style comments in headers).
-- [ ] Feature demonstrated on robot [or reason that does not apply, e.g., ONLY a test changed].
+- [ ] Feature demonstrated in context [or reason that does not apply, e.g., ONLY a test changed].

 PR's that this one needs -- Check this box only after they are all merged:
 - [ ] [Add links to any PR's this one requires to go in first, or delete this.]